CodingAleCR/widgetkit/README.md

 #### AutolinkText

 A text widget, that turns URLs, email and phone numbers into clickable inline links in text for flutter.
-A null safe version of FogNature's [AutolinkText](https://github.com/FogNature/flutter_autolink_text).
+For the moment, it's a null safe version of FogNature's [AutolinkText](https://github.com/FogNature/flutter_autolink_text).

 ### Material

-#### Password TextField
+#### PasswordTextField

 A widget that allows you to show or hide the password already embedded.

+#### ChipSelection

+A widget that provides an easy way to create a single or multiple selection chips.
+For the moment, it's a null safe version of davigmacode's [ChipsChoice](https://github.com/davigmacode/flutter_chips_choice)

 ### Cupertino